|

 also cut grooves, dadoes, rabbets, and mortises.
 Routers come in a

-variety of weights, and heavier routers handle the most heavy-duty work.
+variety of weights, and heavier routers handle the most heavy-duty

-- Power Planers: Power planers do the same jobs as belt sanders,
+Power Planers: Power planers do the same jobs as belt sanders,

 but they do them more finely and quickly.
 Power planers are